clydemcqueen/orca5/README.md

 In response, the bridge node will start sending visual odometry messages to ArduSub.
 Wait for these messages from mavproxy:
 ~~~
-AP: EKF3 IMU1 fusing odometry
-AP: EKF3 IMU0 fusing odometry
-AP: EKF3 IMU1 started relative aiding
+AP: EKF3 IMU1 is using external nav data
-AP: EKF3 IMU0 started relative aiding
+AP: EKF3 IMU0 is using external nav data
 ~~~

-Note: it may take ~30 seconds for the ArduSub EKF to learn the gyro bias before it will accept the visual odometry messages.

 Mavproxy is interactive, so we can execute commands.
 Arm the motors:
 ~~~